 His beam echoes the warmth of the sun all around, and after a handshake and an introduction, followed by a farewell to my intrepid taxi driver, we’re climbing aboard one of the camp’s beloved Land Rovers, and we’re inside the gates.

-From a world of potted roads and ramshackle villages to a great expanse of rolling hills and woodland valleys; The Lolldaiga Conservancy is a staggering 90,000 acres of pristine African wilderness.
-Red dust springs from our wheels as we head towards main camp, a few miles away and James – who informs me he’s from the Samburu tribe – tests me along the way.
+From a world of potted roads and ramshackle villages to a great expanse of rolling hills and woodland valleys; The Lolldaiga Conservancy is a staggering 90,000 acres of the pristine African wilderness.
+Red dust springs from our wheels as we head towards the main camp, a few miles away and James – who informs me he’s from the Samburu tribe – tests me along the way.

 “What type of antelope is that?”